-HiPKI RCA only provides the issuance of self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates, but not the issuance of subscriber certificates.
-For the related requirements for issuing subscriber certificates please refer to the CPS of the subordinate CAs under HiPKI or the CPS of the cross-certified CAs.
+HiPKI RCA only provides the issuance of self-signed certificates, self-issued certificates, subordinate CA certificates, cross-certificates CARLs, OCSP responder certificates, or OCSP responses, but not the issuance of subscriber certificates.
+For the related requirements for issuing subscriber certificates, please refer to the CPS of the subordinate CAs under HiPKI or the CPS of the cross-certified CAs.

 6.3.2.1.
-HiPKI RCA Certificate Operational Period and Key Usage Period
+HiPKI RCA Certificate Operational Periods and Key Usage Periods

 The HiPKI RCA public keys and private keys have the key size of RSA 4096 bit and the maximum operational period of 30 years.
-The maximum usage period of using private keys to issue CA certificates is 15 years, but the usage period of using private keys to issue CARLs, OCSP responder certificates or OCSP responses is valid until subordinate CA certificates, self-issued certificates or cross-certificates expire.
-In addition, as the modification of the HiPKI CP may need to have the self-issued certificate re-issued, and thus the usage period of private keys of HiPKI RCA is 30 years at maximum.
+The maximum usage period of using private keys to issue subordinate CA certificates or cross-certificates is 15 years; but the usage period of using private keys to issue CARLs, OCSP responder certificates or OCSP responses is valid until subordinate CA certificates, self-issued certificates or cross-certificates expired.
+In addition, as the modification of the HiPKI CP may need to have the self-issued certificate re-issued, and thus the usage period of private keys of HiPKI RCA to issue self-issued certificates is 30 years at maximum.

 The usage period for certificates and private keys of OCSP responders is 36 hours.
-The new certificates for OCSP responders are published every day (the OCSP responses that uses the new private key to sign digitally contain this OCSP responder certificate, for relying parties to verify the signature of an OCSP response).
+The new certificates for OCSP responders are published daily (the OCSP responses that uses the new private key to sign digitally contain this OCSP responder certificate, for relying parties to verify the signature of an OCSP response).